CAADE/edgeville/docs/Solution/Cloud/SubSystem-Cloud.rst

 Physical Architecture
 ---------------------

-The Cloud subsystem is is physically laid out on a hybrid cloud infrastructure.
+The Cloud subsystem is is physically laid out on a multi cloud infrastructure.
 Each microservice is shown how they connect to each other.
 All of the micro-services communicate to each other and the main app through a REST interface.
 A CLI, REST or Web interface for the app is how other subsystems or actors interact.
 Requests are forwarded to micro-services through the REST interface of each micro-service.